nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

         1. Test case 1: `dark`
             - Testing for: Successful command execution
             - Expected: UI updates to dark mode
-1. Set UI to light mode from light mode
+1. Set UI to dark mode from dark mode
     1. Prerequisites: UI currently in dark mode (can be switched using the `dark` command)
     2. Test Cases
         1. Test case 1: `dark`